-Reporting Arrangement - To ensure independence, the IAG shall be functionally under the supervision of the Audit and Compliance Committee appointed by the Board of Directors and administratively under the supervision of the President.
+Reporting Arrangement - To maintain its organizational independence and objectivity, the IAG shall be functionally under the supervision of the Audit and Compliance Committee appointed by the Board of Directors and administratively under the supervision of the President.

-Standards - The IAG shall govern itself by adherence to the PGIAM, BSP Circulars, IPPF, other standards prescribed by the government and regulatory bodies, industry best practices, and Land Bank's relevant policies and procedures.
+Standards - The IAG shall govern itself by adherence to the BSP issuances; the IIA's Mandatory Guidance, which includes the Core Principles for the Professional Practice of Internal Auditing; the Code of Ethics; the International Standards for the Professional Practice of Internal Auditing; and the Definition of Internal Auditing, Internal Auditing Standards for the Philippines Public Sector (IASPPS), revised PGIAM, and other standards prescribed by the government and regulatory bodies,-industry best practices, and Land Bank's relevant policies and procedures and IAG's Operations Manual.